AB9IL/circumventionist-scripts/README.md

 #### tor-controller.sh:
 Requires Tor, Proxychains4, Torsocks, Obfs4proxy.
 Manage combined usage of Tor with extra obfuscation methods and circumvent measures preventing access to the Tor network.

+#### tor-remote:
+Requires ssh access to a server which has Tor running.
+Connect and disconnect to the remote server, which will provide unblocked and anonymous internet via Tor.
+You should configure your local system for key based ssh access to the server.
+Also, configure your web browser for proxy access through localhost and port 9050.
+Tor-remote will forward traffic on port 9050  through the remote server.